-in $\mathrm{Preshv}(X, \C)$, so that $(F'^\circ)^a\cong F'$ by Lemma \ref{Presheaflimits}.
-As kernels in $\mathrm{Shv}(X, \C)$ are the same as in $\mathrm{Preshv}(X, \C)$, we know that $f$ is also a strict monomorphism in $\mathrm{Preshv}(X, \C)$.
-Hence $E'\to F'^\circ$ is a strict monomorphism, and applying sheafification yields that $f'$ is a strict monomorphism.\\ \\ This shows that $\mathrm{Shv}(X, \C)$ is a quasi-abelian category. \end{proof} We remark that the same proof implies more generally that a reflective subcategory of a quasi-abelian category with strongly exact reflector is quasi-abelian. \begin{lem} We have canonical equivalences of categories
+This shows that $\mathrm{Shv}(X, \C)$ is a quasi-abelian category. \end{proof} We remark that the same proof implies more generally that a reflective subcategory of a quasi-abelian category with strongly exact reflector is quasi-abelian. \begin{lem} We have canonical equivalences of categories

 and

 \end{lem} \begin{proof} For presheaves, this follows from \cite[Proposition 1.4.15]{Schneiders}.
 For sheaves, the proof in \cite[Proposition 2.2.12]{Schneiders} generalizes to our setting. \end{proof}